maoyuans/maoyuans.github.io/misc/quotes.md

 > Physical media is almost a Fahrenheit 451 (where people memorized entire books and thus became the book they loved) level of responsibility.
 If you own a great 4K HD, Blu-ray, DVD etc of a film or films you love... you are the custodian of those films for generations to come.

 -- **Guillermo del Toro**, on content streaming services.

+---

+> Most people don't spend a lot of time thinking about poetry.
+Right?
+They have a life to live and they're not really concerned with Allen Ginsberg's poems, or anybody's poems, until their father dies, they go to a funeral, you lose a child, somebody breaks your heart, they don't love you anymore, and all of a sudden, you're desperate for making sense out of this life, and "Has anybody ever felt this bad before?
+How did they come out of this cloud?"

+> Or the inverse - something great.
+You meet somebody and your heart explodes.
+You love them so much you can't even see straight.
+You know, you're dizzy.
+"Did anybody feel like this before?
+What is happening to me?"

+> And that's when art's not a luxury, it's actually sustenance.
+We need it.

+-- **Ethan Hawke**, *Give your self permission to be creative, TED*.